KunalKhandelwal-dev/SIH_Frontend/README.md

 - Tailwind CSS

   Frontend done by Emmanuel Zammah
-  Some update in the frontedn part, done by Kunal Khandelwal
+  Some update in the frontend, done by Kunal Khandelwal

   for the backend team, kindly note that no information was hand coded but gotten directy from a moclup database js file in JSON format, it can be found train-fault-insightsrc >> data >> data.js